When is rent due?

 What happens if I break my lease?

-If you sign a new lease on or after January 1, 2019, you must continue paying rent until the end of the lease term, or until the property is re-rented.
+You must continue paying rent until the end of the lease term, or until the property is re-rented.
 If the property is re-rented within the lease term, Rock Rentals will refund a prorated amount to the tenant, to avoid collecting double rent.
-The $100 fee still applies.
+The $300 fee still applies.

 What if I want to stay at the residence after my lease expires?